rotationalio/rotational.io/content/en/blog/2024-03-05-5-javascript-libraries-to-use-for-machine-learning.md

 description: "Get to know 5 JavaScript libraries you can use for machine learning."
 ---

-I’d say it’s well documented that Python and machine learning go together like babies and pacifiers.
-But what about other programming languages, such as JavaScript?
+Over the years, several JavaScript libraries have been created for machine learning.
+Let's sort through the ones that can help you get started quickly, even if you don't have much experience with machine learning or data science.

 <!--more-->

-Though several JavaScript libraries have been created for machine learning, several have been deprecated or aren't actively maintained.
-To keep this list from getting too long, I decided to focus on 5 developer friendly tools that can help you get started rather quickly even if you don't have much experience with machine learning or data science.

-Before digging into the 5 JavaScript libraries for machine learning that I think you should use, let’s consider why we may want to use JavaScript in the first place.

-### Why use JavaScript for Machine Learning
+Before getting to the list, I should note that it was difficult to narrow this list down to 5.
+There were many libraries to choose from, but I wanted to focus on a diverse set of tools that I believe are also developer friendly.

 ### [TensorFlow.js](https://www.tensorflow.org/js)

 TensorFlow.js is quite possibly the most well known JavaScript machine learning library.
-[First announced by Google in 2018](https://blog.tensorflow.org/2018/03/introducing-tensorflowjs-machine-learning-javascript.html), TensorFlow.js allows for the development of machine learning models in JavaScript.
-Developers can work with existing pre-trained models or even import their own.
+[First announced by Google in 2018](https://blog.tensorflow.org/2018/03/introducing-tensorflowjs-machine-learning-javascript.html), TensorFlow.js allows for the development of machine learning models in JavaScript via the browser or Node.js.
+Developers can work with existing models and also import their own.

 If you’re in need of a little inspiration for working with TensorFlow.js, check out this [playlist](https://www.youtube.com/playlist?list=PLQY2H8rRoyvzSZZuF0qJpoJxZR1NgzcZw) of what others have built with it.

 ### [Brain.js](https://brain.js.org/#/)

-Want to create your own neural network in JavaScript?
+Want to train your own model?
 Look no further than Brain.js.
-What makes this library worth looking into is how easy it is to get started, especially if you don’t have a lot of machine learning experience.

-After looking at a [few examples](https://brain.js.org/#/examples), you should be able to train a model pretty quickly with any dataset.
+After installing the library, you can train a model in just a few lines of code.
+Once you have your dataset, follow one of their [examples](https://brain.js.org/#/examples) and get going in no time.

+Brain.js allows for training data to be saved and serialized to JSON.
+This could be useful if you need to add data and retrain a model.

 ### [Danfo.js](https://danfo.jsdata.org/)